browserengineering/book/book/glossary.md

 __Script__: A piece of code that extends a web page with more functionality, usually written in __JavaScript__.

-__Web Security__: The property of the web being safe to load a web page in a browser without harm (such as malicious software reading private data or corrupting computer state) will result.
+__Web Security__: The ability of the web (or individual browsers or applications that are part of it) to be used without causing unintentional harm.
+There are lots of different aspects of security: browser security (the computer system a browser is running on can't be harmed by it), web application security (a web application can't be harmed by its users), privacy (a third party can't harm a web user by observing their use of the web), and many others.

 __Web__: Simplified name for __WWW__.